cindyhalim/todo-app/README.md

 # ToDo App

 A simple ToDo front-end application built with React.
-Users can edit and remove existing tasks, and view their tasks based on completed, due today, and upcoming.
+Users can edit and remove existing tasks and view their tasks based on completed, due today, and upcoming.

 ## Dependencies:
  - Material UI
- - Date IO
+ - Date.io
- - Moment
+ - Moment.js
  - Lodash

 ## Preview: